itu-msc/Research-Project/Project-Description/take1.md

 # FRP with simplified LTL

 > Situation:

-Functional reactive programming (FRP) is used in applications such as servers, games, and GUIs but incorrect use leads to non-causal (future-dependent) definitions and space leaks in long-running programs.
+Functional reactive programming (FRP) is a programming paradigm for building programs that react to input from the environment in a functional style.
+Examples of such programs include servers, games, and GUIs.
+FRP models the interaction with the environment through *signals*, which are time-dependent values that work like streams of values that show up later.
+Incorrectly using signals may lead to space leaks in long-running programs.

 > Complication:

 Previous works introduced modal types to address the issues with space leaks in FRP.
 Where modal types describe when a value is available (now or later).
-For example, the type `⃝int` describes a promise of an integer value that will be available later. `square int` describes an integer value that is time independent, making it available now and at all future times.
+For example, the type `⃝int` describes a promise of an integer value that will be available later. `◽︎int` describes an integer value that is time independent, making it available now and at all future times.

-However having several modal types comes at a cost of making the type system more restrictive and complex.
+However, having several modal types comes at a cost of making the type system more restrictive and complex.
 Which makes it less practical for real world applications.

 > Proposal:

-A new simplified approach has been machine checked that removes the need for boxing of types.
-We want to make a library implementation as a proof of concept, to show that this approach is practical and can be used to solve the space leak problem in FRP.
+A new recently proposed FRP language simplifies the type system while preserving the safety guarantees.
+Our goal is to demonstrate that this new language can be implemented as an embedded language in the form of a library, rather than a stand-alone language implementation.